Escaped inmate sentenced to life for the 'cold-blooded' murder of a B.C. man

 A B.C.
 Supreme Court jury found James Lee Busch guilty of first-degree murder late Wednesday.

-At his sentencing hearing today, Justice David Crossin called the killing cold-blooded and unspeakable, and sentenced Busch to life, without chance of parole for 25 years.
+At his sentencing hearing Thursday, Justice David Crossin called the killing “cold-blooded.”

+“You extinguished the life of a man simply returning from work on a Monday afternoon, a good man just returning from work.” he said.

+“But you didn’t just kill him, you butchered and mutilated him, and left him lying in his own blood.
+It was hateful and unspeakable,” Crossin told Busch.

 Payne, who was 60, was murdered on July 8, 2019, a day after Busch and Zachary Armitage walked away from the minimum-security William Head prison, located eight kilometres from the victim’s home in Metchosin, west of Victoria.